sawers-rellan-labs/High-PC1-paper/README.md

 *HPC1* is a good example of what could be many genes to be characterized in the *mexicana* introgression that may help maize adapt to stressful growing conditions similar to those found at high elevations.
 ***

-This repository contains the code and data used in the manuscript *Teosinte introgression modulates phospholipid levels and induces early maize flowering* that can be accessed in biorxiv:
+This repository contains the code and data used in the manuscript *Teosinte introgression modulates phosphatidylcholine levels and induces early maize flowering* that can be accessed in biorxiv:

 The data and code is organized by figures.